moneychien19/note-meta-blueprint-500-101/dynamic-ads-catalog.md

 3. Click **建立組合** and choose whether to **Use Filter (使用篩選條件)** or **Manually Select Items (手動選擇商品)**.

 # Connect a Pixel to the Catalog
-Learn how to measure customer activity and use dynamic ads to deliver relevant items to people based on their interests, intent and actions.

 ## Required Standard Events and Parameters
 For dynamic ads to work properly, you must create and install a pixel.
 If possible, use **only one pixel per catalog and domain**.
 If you use more than one, we may not be able to accurately capture and optimize for the conversion events that you care the most about on iOS 14.5+ devices.